-185 Directed Study Oceanography (1) UC:CSU RPT2 285 Directed Study Oceanography (2) UC:CSU 385 Directed Study Oceanography (3) UC:CSU
+185 Directed Study -Oceanography (1) UC:CSU RPT2 285 Directed Study -Oceanography (2) UC:CSU 385 Directed Study -Oceanography (3) UC:CSU

+Conference, 1 hour per unit.
 Allows students to pursue Directed Study in Oceanography on a contract basis under the direction of a supervising instructor.
 Credit Limit: A maximum of 3 units in Directed Study may be taken for credit.

-UC CREDIT FOR INDEPENDENT STUDY/DIRECTED STUDY COURSES NUMBERED 185, 285, AND 385 IN ANY DEPARTMENT IS NOT AUTOMATIC; CREDIT IS CONTINGENT ON UC CAMPUS EVALUATION AFTER APPLICATION AND ADMISSION.
+UC CREDIT FOR INDEPENDENT STUDY/DIRECTED STUDY COURSES NUM-BERED 185, 285, AND 385 IN ANY DEPART-MENT IS NOT AUTOMATIC; CREDIT IS CONTINGENT ON UC CAMPUS EVALUA-TION AFTER APPLICATION AND ADMIS-SION.